 Here’s a one example of a water company sharing our campaign – United Utilities.

 The #GetLavvySavvy message is also sparking media interest with articles popping up in various magazines and websites.

 If you work for an organisation or company, please download our campaign toolkit or get in touch to find out how to get involved.
 There are lots of social media ideas, infographics, twitter cards, media tips etc. all designed to help people spot water leaks in WCs and discover the simple maintenance steps.

 Please get in touch with Ciara Jagger with any queries.

-To help increase awareness of the Get Lavvy Savvy messages we have created a toolkit for anyone to get involved.
+To help increase awareness of the Get Lavvy Savvy messages

 It includes branded materials and ideas which you can share.

 We want as many people as possible to learn how to spot and prevent leaks in toilets, so please help spread the word.